Free Initial Consultation

 Contact Randall & Stump, Criminal Defense Attorneys for Help

-If you or a loved one might be eligible for expungement under North Carolina’s new rules, give us a call.
-Randall & Stump, Criminal Defense Attorneys will review your criminal record.
-We’ll confirm whether you’re eligible or not.
-If you are, then we’ll guide you through the process of filing a petition for expungement.
-We want to help you clean up your record and move forward in life.
+If you or a loved one might be eligible for expungement under North Carolina’s new rules, call Randall & Stump, Criminal Defense Attorneys.
+Our team will review your criminal record, help determine your eligibility for expungement, and advise you on the next steps.

 Use our online form or call (980) 237-4579 to set up your free, no-risk consultation.